Meme1079/PsychWiki/PsychWiki_Source/Basics of Library Manipulation.md

 # Math Library

 ### math.max(num)
-Returns the largest value
+Returns the highest value that it could find

 - `num` - Multiple array of numbers

 Example: `math.max(12, 34, 1)` will print 34 because it's the largest value

 ### math.min(num)
-Returns the lowest value
+Returns the lowest value that it could find

 - `num` - Multiple array of numbers

 Example: `math.min(12, 34, 1)` will print 1 because it's the lowest value

+### math.ceil(num)
+Rounds a number to its highest value

+- `num` - The decimal number you want

+Example: `math.ceil(5.1)` will print 6

 ### math.floor(num)
-Rounds a number to lowest value
+Rounds a number to its lowest value

 - `num` - The decimal number you want

 Example: `math.floor(5.9)` will print 5

-### math.ceil(num)
-Rounds a number to highest value

-- `num` - The decimal number you want

-Example: `math.ceil(5.1)` will print 6

 ### math.sin(num)
 Returns the sine of the number